seblm/djspiewak-thread-pools/README.md

     And go to performance results web page.

+    We can see that requests are stacked, performing blocking io and cpu bounded tasks on non blocking io polling is bad.

- 5. Add computation and measure all the thing:
+ 4. (Martin) Add computation and measure all the thing:

     ```scala
     object ThreadPoolsHttpServer extends App with Log with PerformanceResults with Fibonacci {